 We use a variety of techniques to ensure the privacy of your personal data and protect it from unauthorised disclosure or access.
 These include physical security, encryption at rest and in transit, multi-factor authentication and intrusion detection systems.

 Enfield Council operates a data retention and disposal scheme based on legal and operational requirements.
 Data is disposed of securely when it is no longer required for processing purposes.
 View the retention scheme (PDF).

 We will update this privacy statement whenever a change in our use or a change in law occurs, and in response to your feedback.
 When it is changed we will update the date given at the top page how will we use the information about you?.
 If there are significant changes we will notify you either by a pop-up notice when you logon or directly sending you a notification.
 We encourage you to periodically review this statement and provide us with feedback on areas you believe we could improve.

 For general issues, please contact us via your Enfield account.

-If you have a privacy concern, complaint or question for the Enfield Council Data Protection Officer, please email the team.
+If you have a privacy concern, complaint or question for the Enfield Council Data Protection Officer, please email firstname.lastname@example.org.

-You can also contact the Council’s Data Protection Officer directly via email or by post at:
+You can also contact the Council’s Data Protection Officer directly at email@example.com or by post: